Nevada

 Online Registration: Only residents with a current and valid Nevada issued Driver’s License or ID can register online using the Nevada Secretary of State’s website

 By Mail: If you wish to mail in your voter registration form, you will need to print and complete a State of Nevada Voter Registration Application, available here.
-Once the form is complete, the voter must mail the application to their respective County Clerk/Registrar.
-County Clerk/Registrar information and addresses are available here
+Once the form is complete, you must mail the application to your County Clerk/Registrar of Voters.

-In-person: Voters can register to vote in person at any Nevada Department of Motor Vehicles office, at their County Clerk or Registrar of Voters’ office, at various social service agencies, military recruitment offices, and on college campuses.
+In-person: You can register to vote in person at any Nevada Department of Motor Vehicles office, at your County Clerk/Registrar of Voters’ office, at various social service agencies, military recruitment offices, and on college campuses.

 Any Nevada resident who is 17 years old but less than 18 years old can preregister to vote using any of the means available to register to vote.
 A person who is preregistered to vote automatically becomes registered to vote on their 18th birthday.